-- We do not label our children, we have high expectations of all children and strongly believe that all children are equally able in mathematics.
-Some may take longer to grasp concepts and may need careful scaffolding or extra time/support to fully understand certain areas.
+Where possible we offer same day intervention to allow pupils to build on their learning so that they do not get left behind.
+We do not label our children, we have high expectations of all children and strongly believe that all children can achieve in mathematics.
+We acknowledge that some may take longer to grasp concepts and may need careful scaffolding or extra time/support to fully understand certain areas.

-Please see the Parent's section of the website to access ways to help at home through our number and times tables challenges and key instant recall facts for children to learn at home.
-Please come and see your class teacher to talk about your child's learning and ways to help at home.
+Please see the 'Parents' section of the website to access ways to support your child at home with number and times table fluency programmes and key instant recall facts to learn at home.
+Please see your class teacher to talk about your child's learning and ways to help at home.

 In order to determine the impact of our maths curriculum, we continuously ask ourselves “How do we know what our children have learned and remembered?”
 Through using regular end of unit assessments, teachers are able to assess what children have retained from the unit of work, and plan further intervention where needed.
 This opportunity ensures that teachers are able to assess the impact of their sessions and either challenge the learning further or intervene to close gaps.